What is the difference between a dentist and a periodontist?

 - Dentures that no longer fit, or a changes in the way teeth fit together

-Like most periodontists, Dr. Grossman spends much of his time caring for patients with gum disease, but there are several related treatments involved in his specialty.
+Like most periodontists, ours spends much of his time caring for patients with gum disease, but there are several related treatments involved in his specialty.
 When natural teeth are missing, he places dental implants in their stead.
 He also performs gum grafting and bone regeneration procedures to replace lost tissue, and shapes soft tissue for a more appealing smile or to provide more tooth structure for crown placement.
-All the treatments Dr. Grossman performs help lay the foundation for excellent oral health and smile restoration.
+All the treatments he performs help lay the foundation for excellent oral health and smile restoration.
 As a specialist, he works closely with general dentists for a comprehensive treatment plan that serves you best.

 Am I a candidate for dental implants?

 Any person who is missing a tooth or multiple teeth can be evaluated for dental implants.
 This tooth-replacement option is stable, secure, and can be tailored to fit a wide variety of needs, from a single-tooth implant to a full upper or lower denture anchored by implants.